 Green dust algae form on the glass and have a dusty appearance.
 You can remove this with a magnetic algae scraper.
 Let the algae run its course for 3 weeks or so, then scrape it off and do a large water change.

-Green water is a one cell algae that turns your fish tank water green.
+Green water is a one cell algae that turn your fish tank water green.
 Excess ammonia is usually the cause of this.
-Since they are single cell algae, they grow quite rapidly.
+Since they are single-cell algae, they grow quite rapidly.

 How To Remove Algae From Aquarium Rocks

 Same treatment as removing algae from decorations.
 Pull out the rocks and spray with Hydrogen Peroxide which kills the algae on contact.
 Wait five minutes, wipe them down and return to the tank.
 Another way is to lay them out in the sun for a few days, which also kills the algae.

 If you don’t want to keep cleaning the algae in your fish tank all of the time, you need to find ways to at least manage the algae growth.
 You should understand where algae come from and what causes algae to grow out of control.